Written by Joanne M., Director of Telehealth Clinical Operations | Fact-Checked for Clinical Accuracy

 Preventing tooth decay isn’t about brushing harder — it’s about brushing smarter.

-The best toothbrush is one that removes plaque thoroughly, protects enamel, and fits comfortably into your daily routine.
-Pair it with good technique, flossing, and regular dental visits, and you’re already winning the fight against cavities.
+The best toothbrush is one that removes plaque efficiently, protects enamel, and fits comfortably into your routine.
+When paired with proper technique, supportive toothpaste, and consistent habits, it becomes one of the most powerful tools you have against cavities.

 Best Toothbrush for Preventing Tooth Decay